WomackBaker/KOTH_CTF/README.md

 ## Challenge Overview

-1. Web Services
+1. **Web Services**
    - Multiple web servers running different versions
    - Some might have interesting configurations
    - Look for unusual file locations
+   - King of the Hill themed databases and user accounts

-2. Remote Access
+2. **Remote Access**
-   - Multiple SSH instances
+   - Multiple SSH instances with character-themed accounts
    - Different authentication methods
    - Some services might be running on non-standard ports
+   - Try common passwords based on character traits

-3. Data Storage
+3. **Data Storage**
-   - Database instances
+   - Database instances with Arlen, Texas residents
-   - File storage systems
+   - File storage systems in user home directories
-   - Backup locations
+   - Backup locations and hidden images
+   - Character-specific file permissions

+4. **User Enumeration**
+   - Each container has themed user accounts
+   - Users may have character-appropriate passwords
+   - Home directories may contain hidden files or images
+   - Look for references to propane, conspiracies, military service, etc.

 ## Scoreboard